isaiahbenamoz/machine-learning-from-scratch/README.md

 > A collection of machine learning models implemented from scratch

 ## Motivation
 The models implemented here are for my own learning purposes and that of others.
-They are not in any way intended for real world use.

 ## Blog Posts
 1. [Linear Regression from Scratch](https://towardsdatascience.com/linear-regression-from-scratch-977cd3a1db16) - published in Towards Data Science